sundios/people-also-ask/readme.md

 a.- Move chrome driver to /usr/local/bin/

-Make sure you are on the folder chromedriver is and run
+Make sure you are on the folder chromedriver is and run.

 ```bash
 sudo mv chromedriver /usr/local/bin/
 ```

-b.- Update chrome driver path on the python script.
+b.- Update the chrome driver path on the Python script.

-On line 35 update `executable_path` with your chrome driver path
+On line 35, update `executable_path` with your Chrome driver path

 ```python
 executable_path='add_path_here'